Skip to main content

 Philippines

-A long-standing conflict in the south and various recurrent natural disasters drive the humanitarian situation in the Philippines.
-The main impacts of these crises are displacement and the disruption of services and livelihoods.
-People living in poverty are particularly vulnerable to these impacts.
+Longstanding conflict in the south and recurrent natural hazards drive the humanitarian situation in the Philippines.
+The main impacts of these crises are displacement and the disruption of services and livelihoods, particularly affecting people living in poverty.

-Protracted armed conflict in the Mindanao group of islands (in southern Philippines) since the 1960s has resulted in a crisis that requires political, humanitarian, and long-term response.
-As at 12 January 2024, there were over 145,000 people displaced in the region because of armed conflict, clan feuds, crime, and natural hazards.
+Protracted armed conflict in the Mindanao group of islands (southern Philippines) since the 1960s has resulted in a crisis that requires political, humanitarian, and long-term response.
+Up until 1 December 2024, over 115,000 people in the region were displaced because of armed conflict, clan feuds, crime, and natural hazards.

 Latest updates on country situation